veithen/veithen.github.io/_posts/2010-03-13-improve-your-maven-builds-with-groovy.md

  - Maven
 blogger: /2010/03/improve-your-maven-builds-with-groovy.html
 disqus: true
+description: >
+ Since Maven is essentially metadata driven, it sometimes lacks the flexibility provided by script oriented build tools such as Ant.
+This article explains how to use Groovy to overcome this limitation.
 ---

 Since Maven is essentially metadata driven, it sometimes lacks the flexibility provided by script oriented build tools such as Ant.